grafana/tempo/docs/tempo/website/getting-started/_index.md

 ## 2. Grafana Agent

-Once your application is instrumented for tracing, the next step is to send these traces to a backend for storage and visualisation.
+Once your application is instrumented for tracing, the next step is to send these traces to a backend for storage and visualization.
 The Grafana Agent is a service that is deployed close to the application, either on the same node or within the same cluster (in kubernetes) to quickly offload traces from the application and forward them to a storage backend.
 It also abstracts features like trace batching and backend routing